Throne and Liberty

 • Negative Points

-• The community is noted for being toxic, with new players often facing hostility, especially in PvP settings.
+• The community within the game can be toxic, with new players facing hostility and gatekeeping, particularly in dungeon and PvP content.

 • Mixed Points